2023 Pet Funeral Situation in Japan

-The increasing demand for pet funerals has led to an increase in the number of funeral homes, cemeteries, and other businesses and organizations that offer pet funeral services.
+The increasing demand for pet funerals has increased the number of funeral homes, cemeteries, and other businesses and organizations that offer pet funeral services.
 As a result, the market for pet cremation and funeral prices has become transparent.

 Let’s look at the demand for funeral services for pets.

-According to an Internet survey conducted by Sharing Technology Corporation, more than 60% of respondents said that individual pet funerals are preferable.
+According to an Internet survey by Sharing Technology Corporation, more than 60% of respondents said individual pet funerals are preferable.
 And over 10% wish for a joint funeral.
-In total, more than 70% of respondents believe that a funeral is the preferred method of condolences for the death of a pet.
-It is apparent that a significant number of people would like to have their pets cremated and buried.
+In total, more than 70% of respondents believe that a funeral is the preferred method of condolence for the death of a pet.
+A significant number of people would like to have their pets cremated and buried.

 The following types of pet animals often have the demand for a funeral after their death:

 In addition, nearly 80% of respondents say that a grave for their pet is needed after the funeral.
 A grave would allow them to visit and get comfort after the death of their pet.

 Many people keep pet remains at home as a memento or turn their pet's ashes into a diamond (memorial diamond).

 So why do we hold funerals for pets?
 This seems to have a lot to do with the significance of the pet's existence.

 In the past, once a pet was confirmed dead, it was taken to an incineration plant to be burned.
 For smaller animals, burial is a popular form of selection.
 But for animals as large as a medium-sized dog, burial may not be sanitary, or a yard may not be large enough to allow for burial.